network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 TCP and UDP traffic, or traffic on ports 80 and 443, may take significantly different paths on the Internet and be subject to entirely different Quality of Service (QoS) treatment.
-A good test will use standard transport layer traffic - typical for people's use of the network - that is subject to the transport's congestion control that might reduce the traffic's rate and thus its buffering in the network.
+A good test will use standard transport-layer traffic -- typical for people's use of the network -- that is subject to the transport's congestion control that might reduce the traffic's rate and thus its buffering in the network.